Mom Paralyzed In NY Boat Crash Faces Setbacks As Support Grows: 'Will Continue To Fight'

 Hillkewicz faces up to seven years in prison if convicted of the top count.
 His next court date is set for Wednesday, Sept.
 4.

-As the criminal case unfolds, Brooke’s family continues to focus on what matters most: her recovery and the future of her two girls.
+As the criminal case unfolds, Skrocki's family continues to focus on what matters most: her recovery and the future of her two girls.

-“Please continue to share her story so we can reach our goal,” Barravecchio said.
+"As she is making more and more progress each day the girls are with family and friends," Kristina Gries wrote on a GiveInKind campaign.
+"We asking for any support with her babies."